filipe-silva/FireflyIII.Net/generated/docs/AccountsApi.md

 <a id="listattachmentbyaccount"></a>
 # **ListAttachmentByAccount**
-> AttachmentArray ListAttachmentByAccount (int id, int? page = null)
+> AttachmentArray ListAttachmentByAccount (string id, int? page = null)

 Lists all attachments.